 1) Ensure Your Garbage is Secure and Out of Reach

 Your outdoor garbage cans can attract critters so make sure that they are closed tightly and near impossible to get into for animals.
 Whether you have bungee cords, special bins, or any sort of lid securing device, make sure that even if knocked over, your garbage bins will stay closed.
 It is also a good idea to rinse out your garbage cans once in a while so that they do not smell, as this smell in and of itself can attract critters and make it more likely for them to nest in your home.

-This is an important step to ensure that outdoor pests stay outdoors, but is something nearly impossible to fully complete as these critters can crawl and/or chew through just about any space.
-What you can do is seal up any holes or cracks that are visible on the exterior of your home with caulk or steel wool.
+This is an important step to ensure that outdoor pests stay outdoors.
+To prevent pests from getting in through tiny entryways, have a handyman seal up any holes or cracks that are visible on the exterior of your home with caulk or steel wool.
 These cracks tend to be around where both the pipes and utilities go into the interior of your home as well as near your foundation and your chimney.
 Hire a pro to take care of this task for you so you ensure you don’t miss a spot.

 This last tip is mostly directed at squirrels as they are known to be the most common attic intruders.
 Try and keep your trees trimmed so that they have a more difficult time using these branches to jump onto your home.
-Squirrels are known to be able to jump about 6 feet, so look around the exterior of your home and if you see any branches around the area that are in squirrel jumping length, be sure to trim them.
+Squirrels are known to be able to jump about 6 feet, so look around the exterior of your home and if you see any branches around the area that are in squirrel jumping length, be sure to have them trimmed by a pro.

 If you suspect that you have pests in your house or on your property, the best way to get rid of them is with the help of a pro.
 Connect with a pest removal company and say good-bye to annoying critters for good.